NOTE: This post refers to the old magic bands. While the steps remain the same, the dimensions have changed.

 Now before I tell you what works, lets discuss my failures.
 You don’t need to repeat these so let me take the fall for you.

-***Disclosure: Some of the links in this post are “affiliate links.”
+Disclosure: This article may contain “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Click here for more details.

 inkjet printable stickers